Queensland Academy for Creative Industries: Facilities

 QACI is a 7-level high rise school which possesses an industry standard art gallery, film editing studios, a green room, visual art studios, a music recording studio, a dance studio, a black box theatre studio and a 360-seat performance theatre.
 The whole building is air conditioned.
 The refectory on level 4 has fridges, microwaves and hot water to accommodate students during lunch as well as two outdoor courtyards and a beanbag lounge.
-The academy has 4 elevators to assist with traveling around the school as well as a swipe card system to ensure student safety.
+The academy has 4 elevators to assist with traveling around the school in addition to a digital access control system to ensure student safety and building security.
 The academy's Information Research Centre has a range of IB subject specific books.
-In addition to this, students also have access to various QUT Kelvin Grove services through associate membership of the University.
+Students also have access to various QUT Kelvin Grove services via the academy's associate membership of the University.

 The facilities are available for hire for external use, and have a moderate lamp stock for the venue.
 The Music recording studio is run by a company named lot 17 studios, and is also available for external hire through the company.

-Technology

-All students who enter the school are required to obtain a laptop for use in their classes, and subsequently, the majority of the work conducted is able to be completed digitally utilising software such as the Adobe Creative Suite.
-Additionally, classrooms contain interactive whiteboards and the entire campus features wireless internet access.